Noobie guide to 5.56 AR rifle ammunition.

 You might run into rounds without the NATO stamp but say 5.56 such as these rounds from Prvi Partizan:

-Having a NATO stamp or not often has to do with how primers are seated and other technical facts about how the round is made – but they should work in your 5.56x45mm chambered rifle.
+Having a NATO stamp has to do with how primers are seated and other technical facts about how the round is made – but NATO and non-NATO rounds should work in your 5.56 chambered rifle.
 Personally, I only stick with the 5.56x45mm NATO rounds.
 For me, consistency of quality in the round is more important than saving a few dollars.
 Rounds without the NATO stamp might indicate lower quality standards and have lower tolerances – so use your discretion.

 Topic 2: XM193, XM193A, M855, M193 and other letter designations